jboursiquot/rollbarcfc/README.md

 // The second parameter is the level (e.g. info, debug, warning, error, critical).
 Defaults to info. rollbar.reportMessage("Error Message", "error");

-// You can pass in some info on the user making the request user = {
+// You can pass in some info on the user making the request.
+// The "id" is required.
+Keep it consistent per user and Rollbar will give you a history of events per user.
+// ID can be any string (up to 40 characters), so you can use the username as the id as well. user = {
+  "id" = "12345",
-  "id" = CreateUUID(), // id required and must be unique "username" = "a.user",
+  "username" = "a.user",
   "email" = "a.user@domain.com"
 };